 If the inheritance was passed down by someone close to you, there’s a wealth of emotions that need processed before you move on.
 If you make decisions too quickly, you risk ending up with nothing like many others who’ve made ill-advised investments, lavish purchases, and went on spending sprees.
 Before you do anything else, reach out to Heban, Murphree, and Lewandowski.
 Our experienced estate lawyers can answer your questions and carefully guide you through the inheritance process.

 As they say, only two things are certain in life—death and taxes, and inheritance emphasizes that like no other.
-In general, federal estate taxes are only relevant if you’re being left a sizeable amount of money.
+In general, federal estate taxes are only relevant if you’re left a sizeable amount of money.
 However, there are still quite a few scenarios that bring the tax man calling.
 These include inherited mutual funds, stocks, and other investments within a taxable account.

 With this knowledge, selling inherited stocks or other investment accounts shortly after receiving the inheritance can be a shrewd financial maneuver if you’re using them to pay off debts with high interest like credit cards or student loans.
 You can also recalibrate your portfolio by selling inherited stocks that are no longer profitable and diversifying tax-free.